prs513rosewood/uvw/README.md

 is not valid XML, and therefore not supported by UVW, which uses minidom for XML writing.

+### PyEVTK high-level API implementation

+To facilitate transition from [PyEVTK](https://github.com/pyscience-projects/pyevtk), UVW implements a part of its API, without imposing restrictions on data (such as the number of components per array) and allowing data compression.
+Simply replace `import pyevtk.hl` by `import uvw.dropin.hl`.
+To enable compression, provide `compression=True` to any of the functions in `uvw.dropin.hl`. *Note*: the drop-in is not automatically tested, do not hesitate to report problems.

 ### Planned developments

 Here is a list of future developments: